-Singer-songwriter Doug Levitt has traveled over 12 years and 120,000 Greyhound miles, writing songs about fellow travelers struggling to get by.
+Singer-songwriter Doug Levitt has traveled over 12 years by Greyhound.
 He has performed pieces of his Greyhound Diaries project at venues ranging from prisons, VAs and shelters, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.

 The BBC has followed Levitt's ongoing travels for a series set around his journeys and songs.

-The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019.
+The Museum of Social Justice in Los Angeles recently mounted a large multimedia exhibition of his work.

-Doug has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, Reuters, the UK's ITV Channel 4, and The Independent.
+Doug has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, Reuters, the UK's ITV Channel 4, and The Independent among others.

-He was made a fellow of the Royal Society of Arts in the U.K. and he received the Speranza Foundation's Lincoln City Fellowship for his music in 2019-20.
+He was made a fellow of the Royal Society of Arts in the U.K. and he received the Speranza Foundation Fellowship for his music.

 Prior to his Greyhound project, Doug was a London-based foreign correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.